enoklearn/engineering/modules/craftsmanship.md

 <details open>
    <summary><b>The Software Craftsmanship Movement</b></summary><br/>

-   With this topic, you’ll learn about the software craftsmanship movement and how it can be applicable far into the future.
+   With this topic, you'll learn about the software craftsmanship movement and how it can be applicable far into the future.

    #### Learning Outcomes
    * Describe the purpose of the software craftsmanship movement